1988–89 Vancouver Canucks season: Smythe Division Semifinals

-The tone of nervousness that set across Southern Alberta was unmistakable.
-A loss to the lowly Canucks would not be tolerated.
 Surely Terry Crisp would not keep his job should the Flames lose this game.
 The Saddledome was eerily quiet as the game began, which was a stark contrast to the raucous Coliseum two nights earlier.
 Joe Nieuwendyk and Robert Nordmark traded power-play goals in the first thirteen minutes.
 With two minutes to play in the period, Al MacInnis' shot hit Gary Roberts in front and appeared to ring off the cross-bar.
 The goal judge turned the red light on, and referee Bill McCreary stopped play to check it out.
 After conferring at length with the goal judge and the linesmen, McCreary ruled it a goal.
 Replays showed his ruling was correct.
 Early in the second, with Rob Ramage off for high-sticking Rich Sutter, Trevor Linden unleashed a powerful shot that beat Vernon to tie the game.
 In the final minute of the middle stanza, Garth Butcher was sent off for high-sticking Gary Roberts (the two were at each other constantly in the series).
 Seconds later, Joe Mullen's shot toward the net hit the skate of Harold Snepsts and directed through McLean's legs to give the lead back to Calgary with a period to play.
 The Canucks were the dominant team in the third period, outshooting the Flames 13–10.
 At the 7:12 mark, Doug Lidster took a shot on goal as Tony Tanti skated across the goalmouth to screen Vernon.
-He actually bumped Vernon's arm as the puck hit Calgary defenseman Brad McCrimmon's skate and slid into the net.
+He bumped Vernon's arm as the puck hit Calgary defenseman Brad McCrimmon's skate and slid into the net.
 The goal stood, to the outrage of Vernon, and the game was tied.
 In the final minute of regulation time, a screened Vernon made a quick glove save off of Greg D. Adams to preserve the tie.
 In overtime, there were numerous chances for each team, especially the Canucks.
 On one chance, Petri Skriko appeared to have a lot of net to shoot at as Vernon was slow coming across, but he didn't get everything on his shot and Vernon managed to kick it out with his left skate.
-Stan Smyl had two glorious chances.
+Stan Smyl had two chances.
 He beat Vernon on a wrap-around but hit the far post.
 Minutes later, the Flames were caught on a bad change and he had a breakaway, but Vernon was quick with the glove again.
 Then Vernon made yet another great glove save off the stick of Tony Tanti.
 The Flames had some chances of their own.
 Nordmark turned over the puck behind his net and Doug Gilmour fed Mullen alone in front.
 Mullen made a move to put McLean down and out, but they young netminder flung his goal-stick out in desperation and knocked the puck away at the goal line.
 On another occasion, the Flames did put the puck over the line, but the net had been dislodged an instant before.
 Finally, in the last minute of the first overtime period, the Flames rushed into the Vancouver zone.
-Jim Peplinski sent a seemingly harmless shot toward the net that re-directed, perhaps intentionally, off the skate of Joel Otto and into the net.
+Jim Peplinski sent a casual shot toward the net that re-directed off the skate of Joel Otto and into the net.
 Only Otto knows for sure what his intentions were, and years later he claimed that he did not even see the shot coming.
 Perhaps he's right, as Doug Lidster was trying to clear him from the front of the net at the time.
 There was a lot of confusion, but the goal stood.
-David had come so close to knocking off Goliath, but it was not to be.
 The game was a classic.
-And the Canucks could take solace in being the only team to take the Stanley Cup Champion Flames to the brink of elimination that spring.
+The Canucks were the only team to take the Stanley Cup Champion Flames to the brink of elimination that spring.